 Choral Conductor, Interlochen Arts Academy and Interlochen Arts Camp; Conductor, World Youth Honors Choir, Interlochen Arts Camp

 M.M., Choral Conducting, Michigan State University; B.M.E, Vocal Music Education, Michigan State University

-Director of Vocal Music (Opera Scenes), Interlochen Arts Camp
+Instructor of Voice, Interlochen Arts Academy; Director of Vocal Music, Interlochen Arts Camp

-M.M., Performance and Literature, Eastman School of Music; B.A., Music Education, Michigan State University.
+M.M., Performance and Literature, Eastman School of Music; B.A., Music Education, Michigan State University

-Instructor of Voice/Opera Workshop, Interlochen Arts Academy
+Instructor of Vocal Arts, Interlochen Arts Academy and Interlochen Arts Camp

 D.M.A., Voice Performance and Literature, Eastman School of Music; M.M., Voice Performance, College Conservatory of Music at the University of Cincinnati; B.M., Music Education and Performance in Harp, and Voice, Crane School of Music at SUNY Potsdam